droundy/recipes-site/index.md

 First get out the blueberries so they can start thawing.
 Mix dry ingredients, mix wet ingredients and add to dry.
 Make pancakes.

+## Whole wheat pancakes

+- 2 cups whole wheat flour

+- 4 1/2 tsp baking powder

+- 1/2 tsp salt

+- 2 tsp cinnamon

+- 2 tsp sugar

+- 2 eggs

+- 2 cups + 2 tablespoons milk

+- 2 tsp vanilla extract

+Mix the dry ingredients, and then use spoon to mix wet ingredients until it is wet but still lumpy.
+Make pancakes at temperature 3 on our stove, a heaping
+1/4 cup of batter
+at a time.

+## Eggless pancakes

+- 1 cup white flour

+- 1 tsp sugar

+- 1/4 tsp cinnamon

+- 2 tsp baking powder

+- 1/4 tsp salt

+- 1 tablespoon flax meal

+- 1 tablespoon vegetable oil

+- 1 tablespoon water

+- tsp vanilla

+Heat stove at 3.
+Mix the dry ingredients then spoon stir liquids until it is wet but lumpy.
+Add butter to pan and make pancakes a heaping 1/4 cup at a time.

 ## Crackers

 - 3 cups flour